mcboyd-bu/Website/docs/labs/lab1.rst

 If you have not done so already, please follow the instructions for :ref:`computer_setup` and :ref:`first_program`.

-Warmup Challenge
+Warmup: Driving Controls
-"""""""""""""""""""""""
+""""""""""""""""""""""""

 Open the racecar directory on your computer in Visual Studio Code.
-In labs/lab1/lab1.py, modify the update function so that the car responds to controller input as follows:
+In labs/lab1/lab1.py, replace the "TODO: (warmup)" comment with code that allows the car to respond to controller input as follows:

 * When the right trigger is pressed, the car should accelerate forward.
 * When the left trigger is pressed, the car should accelerate backward.
 * The frost wheels of the car should steer based on the horizontal position of the left joystick.

-Main Challenge
+Main Challenge: Driving in Shapes
-"""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

-For your main challenge, you will program the car to drive in predefined shapes when a button is pressed.
+For your main challenge, replace the "TODO: (main challenge)" comments with code that allows the car to drive in predefined shapes when a button is pressed.

 * After the A button is pressed, the car should drive in a circle.
 * After the B button is pressed, the car should drive in a square.